jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_1.rst

 * I add a comment

   .. code-block:: python
-    :lineno-start: 53
+    :lineno-start: 58
     :emphasize-lines: 2

     # NOTES
-    # bool("a tuple with things") is True
+    # bool("a string with things") is True
     # bool(positive number) is True
     # bool(negative number) is True
     # True is NOT False